ldrobnik/drobnik.writing/src/data/blognotes/the-exotic-familiar.md

 I moved to Poznań for university.
 Nostalgic for the smaller, cosier Kalisz where I attended secondary school, I needed years to feel at ease in this larger, louder, more hostile city.

-In time, I grew to enjoy the city’s qualities that I at first found overwhelming.
+In time, I grew to enjoy the city’s qualities I at first found overwhelming.
 The vast spaces, broad roads, tram wires stretching above your head, monumental buildings, seas of blocks of flats.

 The city watched me clumsily find my way around adult life: make and lose friends, find love in all the wrong places, try to figure out what I’m made of, what I’m really about.

 I remember a moment when I felt in Poznań completely at home.
 I was walking the uneven pavement of Chwaliszewo Street where I lived, headed for a night out in my favourite pub Dragon.
 Poznań around me fitted me like a glove.
-It was both a warm and suffocating feeling.
+It was a both warm and suffocating feeling.
 One that made me realise I wanted something different, something more.

 [<img src="vostok-cover.jpg" alt="A book cover: Vostok by Łukasz Drobnik.
 Rows of pink triangles against white background.
 In the top part, the title and author’s name in a black, geometric font">](https://www.vraeydamedia.ca/shop/x55ht1b0h70i3bwv9qismih2f6b5nk)
 <sup>VOSTOK is available as paperback, hardcover, and e-book</sup>

 ## A trip to the uncanny valley

-There must be a compound German word for this feeling of knowing something so well it becomes transparent.
+There must be a compound German word for this feeling of knowing something so well it makes you feel uneasy.
 Whatever we might call it, it was possibly part of the reason why I chose a place so familiar for the setting of a science-fiction novel.

 There’s definitely a Russian word for presenting, in a work of art, the familiar in an unfamiliar way so the audience can see it from a new perspective.
 The word is *ostranenie* (остранение), translated into English as defamiliarisation.